wfondrie/mokapot/README.md

-Before you can use mokapot, you need PSMs assigned by a search engine available in the [Percolator tab-delimited file format](https://github.com/percolator/percolator/wiki/Interface#tab-delimited-file-format) (often referred to as the Percolator input, or "PIN", file format).
+Before you can use mokapot, you need PSMs assigned by a search engine available in the [Percolator tab-delimited file format](https://github.com/percolator/percolator/wiki/Interface#tab-delimited-file-format) (often referred to as the Percolator input, or "PIN", file format) or as a PepXML file.

 Simple mokapot analyses can be performed at the command line: